What-the-Flutter/Flutter-Architecture-Samples/README.md

 ## About
 The **Flutter State Management Samples** project demonstrates the main principles of implementing common state management strategies.

-This project implements the tasks app using different approaches for state management (changes are only applied for presentation layer).
+This project implements the tasks app using different approaches to state management (changes are only applied for presentation layer).
 Tasks are stored locally using [hive](https://pub.dev/packages/hive), dependency injection is implemented with help of [get_it](https://pub.dev/packages/get_it).

 App demo: